 How can I help prevent diabetes in my dog?

 By keeping your dog active, and taking your dog for a walk at least once a day.
 Exercise can play a role in diabetes prevention and management as it helps regulate blood sugar levels and reduce weight gain.
 Dogs, just like people, need enough exercise to work off the calories they consume.

 Does my pet's diet contribute to a diabetic diagnosis?

-Many pets battle these days with diabetes which is often caused from poor nutritional diets that are incredilby high in fat, sugar and carbodydrate content.
+Many pets battle these days with diabetes which is often caused by poor nutritional diets that are incredibly high in fat, sugar, and carbohydrate content.

 Whether your pet is a diagnosed diabetic or you want to prepare wholesale meals that could avoid diabetes in the future, it is important to remember these important food tips.
 We would also like to share some yummy pet meal recipes for your pet battling with diabetes or if you would just like your pet to start eating more healthy prepared meals.
 The choice is yours to make.
 Always remember that just like you, your pet is what it eats!

 - Your pet's diet should be meat-based (high protein) - Meat that is lean and has as little fat content as possible.
 We recommend skinless chicken breasts, lean mince, raw food such as Doggobone or healthy prepared frozen meals from Vondi's.
 Due to the frozen nature of Doggobone and Vondi's, these can be purchased directly from our Feelgood Pets store in Unit 6, Westlake Lifestyle Centre, Westlake, Cape Town.